Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log(2 * 3)   // Multiplication
 console.log(3 / 2)   // Division
 console.log(3 % 2)   // Modulus - finding remainder
-console.log(3 ** 2)  // Exponentiation
+console.log(3 ** 2)  // Exponentiation 3 ** 2 == 3 * 3
 ```

 ### Code Editor

 We can write our codes on the browser console, but it won't do for bigger projects.
 In a real working environment, developers use different code editors to write their codes.
-In this 30 days python JavaScript challenge, we will use Visual Studio Code.
+In this 30 days JavaScript challenge, we will use Visual Studio Code.

 #### Installing Visual Studio Code

-VVisual studio code is a very popular open-source text editor.
+Visual studio code is a very popular open-source text editor.
 I would recommend to [download Visual Studio Code](https://code.visualstudio.com/), but if you are in favor of other editors, feel free to follow with what you have.

 ![Vscode](images/vscode.png)